Ethics for Computer Science & Engineering

 Monday - 25 May Group presentations In class

-Tuesday - 26 May Group presentations In class
+Tuesday - 26 May Q and A In class

 Group presentations will last 20 minutes each (10-15 minutes presenting, followed by questions).